Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/auto-kubectl.md

-# Enable Auto-Completion for Kubectl
+# Enable Auto-Completion for Kubectl in a Linux Bash Shell

 Auto-completion for `kubectl` helps speed up your workflow by suggesting commands, flags, and resource names as you type.
 It reduces typing errors and makes it easier to discover available commands and options, improving efficiency.
 With auto-completion, you can quickly finish commands without needing to remember every detail.